 One way to improve a machine learning model is to not make just one model.
 Instead, you can make several models that all have different strengths and weaknesses.
 This combination of diverse abilities can allow for much more accurate predictions.

 The use of multiple models is known as ensemble learning.
 This post will provide insights into ensemble learning as they are used in developing machine models.

 The biggest challenges in creating an ensemble of models are deciding what models to develop and how the various models are combined to make predictions.
 To deal with these challenges involves the use of training data and several different functions.

 Developing an ensemble model begins with training data.
 The next step is the use of some sort of allocation function.
 The allocation function determines how much data each model receives in order to make predictions.
 For example, each model may receive a subset of the data or limit how many features each model can use.
 However, if several different algorithms are used the allocation function may pass all the data to each model with making any changes.

 After the data is allocated, it is necessary for the models to be created.
 From there, the next step is to determine how to combine the models.
 The decision on how to combine the models is made with a combination function.

 The combination function can take one of several approaches for determining final predictions.
-For example, a simple majority vote can be used which means that if 5 models where develop and 3 vote “yes” than the example is classified as a yes.
-Another option is to weight the models so that some have more influence then others in the final predictions.
+For example, a simple majority vote can be used which means that if 5 models where developed and 3 vote “yes” than the example is classified as a yes.
+Another option is to weight the models so that some have more influence than others in the final predictions.

 Benefits of Ensemble Learning

 Ensemble learning provides several advantages.
 One, ensemble learning improves the generalizability of your model.
-With the combine strengths of many different models and or algorithms it is difficult to go wrong
+With the combined strengths of many different models and or algorithms it is difficult to go wrong